 Our Investigator-Sponsored Trials (IST) program provides support for external clinical research that advances medical and/or scientific knowledge about our products and clinical candidates to enhance patient care.
-Our current IST portfolio includes programs for brentuximab vedotin in lymphoma and tucatinib in breast and other HER2-expressing cancers.
-Other indications may be considered with strong scientific rationale.
+Our current IST portfolio includes programs investigating brentuximab vedotin in lymphoma, tucatinib in breast and other HER2-expressing cancers, and enfortumab vedotin in urothelial carcinoma and other Nectin-4 expressing tumors.

 The objective of our IST program is to provide funding and/or study drug for clinical research that will:

 - Address unmet medical needs with new scientific data

 - Support pilot studies that explore the feasibility of new investigational treatments